BachiMjavanadze/terminal-gui2/README.md

    - **recentlyUsedCommands**

      - This setting controls how many recently used commands are shown at the top of the commands dropdown.
 The extension saves the full command names in a temporary folder (`.vscode/terminal-gui.temp`.
 Do not forget to add the folder in `.gitignore`) and displays them at the top of the dropdown for quick access.
 The maximum number of recently used commands displayed is configurable (default is 5; minimum 0, maximum 15).

-     - Note: This recent list appears only in the commands dropdown view and not in the Explorer context menu.

 ### External Configuration File